TL;DR

 Campaigns organized logically

-Campaigns divided by product/service, geography, or funnel stage.
-Never everything in one mega campaign.
+Campaigns should be divided by product/service, geography, or funnel stage — never lumped into one mega campaign.

-- Brand vs Non-brand SEPARATE — Completely different economics: brand has lower CPC, higher CVR, different strategy
+- Brand vs Non-brand SEPARATE — Completely different economics: brand terms have lower CPCs, higher conversion rates, and a different strategy

-- Search and Display SEPARATE — Never together, except Performance Max (different metrics, different targeting)
+- Search and Display SEPARATE — Never together, except in Performance Max (different metrics, different targeting)

-- Naming convention consistent — E.g., [Type]_[Product]_[Geo]_[Stage] for quick filtering and reporting
+- Consistent naming convention — E.g., [Type]_[Product]_[Geo]_[Stage] for quick filtering and reporting

-- Geographic campaigns separate — If operating in multiple countries/regions, separate campaigns by geo
+- Separate geographic campaigns — If you operate in multiple countries or regions, split campaigns by geo

 Ad Groups thematically focused

-- No "catch-all" Ad Groups — All words for different themes in same group = worse Ad Strength and Quality Score
+- No "catch-all" Ad Groups — Keywords for different themes in the same group = worse Ad Strength and Quality Score

-- Keywords have similar intent — "buy shoes" and "shoe price" are similar intent; "running shoes" and "dress shoes" aren't
+- Keywords share similar intent — "buy shoes" and "shoe price" are similar intent; "running shoes" and "dress shoes" aren't

-- Dedicated Ad Groups for high-value terms — Brand terms, top sellers, high-margin products deserve separate groups
+- Dedicated Ad Groups for high-value terms — Brand terms, top sellers, and high-margin products deserve their own groups

 Mistake

-One campaign with 50+ Ad Groups, or Search + Display together in same campaign
+One campaign with 50+ Ad Groups, or Search + Display together in the same campaign

-Solution: Restructure account: separate Search and Display, divide campaigns into smaller logical units (by product/geo/stage), reduce Ad Groups to 5-15 per campaign.
+Solution: Restructure the account: separate Search and Display, divide campaigns into smaller logical units (by product/geo/stage), and reduce Ad Groups to 5-15 per campaign.

 Pro tip

-If you have more than 10 campaigns, create labels (e.g., "Priority", "Testing", "Paused-Low_ROI") for faster filtering in interface.
-For bulk changes, use Google Ads Editor — it saves significant time during Google Ads audit analysis.
+If you have more than 10 campaigns, create labels (e.g., "Priority", "Testing", "Paused-Low_ROI") for faster filtering in the interface.
+For bulk changes, use Google Ads Editor — it saves significant time during the audit analysis.

 Category 2: Conversion tracking

 Conversion tracking is the most critical part of any Google Ads audit.
-If tracking doesn't work, or records wrong data, everything else is useless — you're optimizing based on bad information and making wrong decisions.
+If tracking is broken or records the wrong data, everything else is pointless — you're optimizing on bad information and making the wrong decisions.

 Red flag: Google Ads conversions don't match GA4/CRM (>20% difference).
-This signals tracking isn't set up properly or there's an attribution model problem.
+That signals tracking isn't set up properly or there's an attribution model problem.

-Detailed guide on how to set up tracking and troubleshoot problems: Conversion Tracking for Google Ads.
+For a detailed guide on setting up tracking and troubleshooting problems, see: Conversion Tracking for Google Ads.

 Category 3: Campaign settings

-Default settings in Google Ads are bad — designed for Google to earn more, not for you to get better results.
-In practice I see that over 70% of new accounts have default settings that waste budget in wrong places.
+Google Ads default settings are bad — they're designed for Google to earn more, not for you to get better results.
+Over 70% of the new accounts I review still run on defaults that waste budget in the wrong places.

 Location targeting

 Check that "People in your targeted locations" is selected, NOT "People interested in your locations".
-Default option shows ads to people Google thinks are interested in your location, even if they're on another continent.
+The default option shows ads to people Google thinks are interested in your location — even if they're on another continent.

-- Location bid adjustments active — Increase bid for best performing geo, decrease for worst
+- Location bid adjustments active — Raise bids for your best-performing geos, lower them for the worst

-- Exclude non-converting locations — If location has 0% CVR after 50+ clicks, exclude
+- Exclude non-converting locations — If a location has a 0% conversion rate after 50+ clicks, exclude it

 Networks

-Display Network must be DISABLED in Search campaigns.
-Search Partners evaluate after 30 days — if they have worse CPA than Search, disable.
+The Display Network must be DISABLED in Search campaigns.
+Evaluate Search Partners after 30 days — if their CPA is worse than core Search, turn them off.

-- Search campaigns = only Google Search (uncheck Display + careful with Search Partners)
+- Search campaigns = Google Search only (uncheck Display and watch Search Partners closely)

-- Search Partners check — Segment report after month: if CPA 20%+ worse, disable
+- Search Partners check — Check the segment report after a month: if CPA is 20%+ worse, disable them

 Ad schedule (days/hours)

-Analyze performance by hours and days (Day & Hour report).
-If conversions drop after 8pm or weekends, decrease bid or pause those slots.
+Analyze performance by hour and day (Day & Hour report).
+If conversions drop after 8pm or on weekends, lower bids or pause those slots.

-- B2B campaigns — Usually shouldn't run weekends (office hours only: 9am-5pm, Mon-Fri)
+- B2B campaigns — Usually shouldn't run on weekends (office hours only: 9am-5pm, Mon-Fri)

-- eCommerce seasonality — Increase bid for evening hours and weekends (shopping time)
+- eCommerce seasonality — Raise bids for evening hours and weekends (prime shopping time)

 Devices (Desktop/Mobile/Tablet)

-Analyze performance by devices.
-If mobile has 2x worse conversion rate, decrease bid by -30% to -50%.
+Analyze performance by device.
+If mobile converts 2x worse, cut its bid by -30% to -50%.

-- Device bid adjustments — Increase for best performing device, decrease for worst
+- Device bid adjustments — Raise bids for the best-performing device, lower them for the worst

-- Mobile-friendly landing page — If mobile LP isn't optimized, decrease mobile bid until you fix UX
+- Mobile-friendly landing page — If the mobile landing page isn't optimized, lower the mobile bid until you fix the UX

 Category 4: Keywords and search terms

-Keywords aren't what you enter in account — they're search terms people actually type.
-Every Google Ads audit must analyze Search Terms Report in detail and identify what actually triggers your ads and where budget goes.
+The keywords you enter in the account are not what you're actually buying — the search terms people type are.
+Every Google Ads audit must analyze the Search Terms Report in detail to see what actually triggers your ads and where the budget goes.

-Red flag: Search Terms Report never reviewed, no negative keywords list, Quality Score below 5 for majority of keywords, irrelevant search terms waste 20%+ of budget.
+Red flag: the Search Terms Report has never been reviewed, there's no negative keyword list, Quality Score is below 5 for most keywords, or irrelevant search terms are eating 20%+ of the budget.

-Detailed guide on keywords research, match types, and Quality Score optimization: Keywords for Google Ads.
-For negative keywords strategy: Negative Keywords.
+For a detailed guide on keyword research, match types, and Quality Score optimization, see: Keywords for Google Ads.
+For negative keyword strategy: Negative Keywords.

 Category 5: Ads and extensions